 Be Sure Your SMART Public Speaking Goal is Achievable!

-Just a word of caution about SMART goals: Admirable thought the concept is, it only works with goals that are actually possible.
+Just a word of caution about SMART goals: Admirable though the concept is, it only works with goals that are actually possible.

 I once had a young, female client who said that her goal was to communicate more effectively with her boss.
 Since it quickly turned out that her boss was a sadistic narcissist who liked to “talk” by throwing things, her goal was not achievable, and with my encouragement, she switched to a goal of finding a new job.

 Similarly, goals like “I will not feel nervous” or “I will persuade everyone in the audience” are not achievable (see my note about the bridge I want to sell, above!).
-That’s because you have no control over other people’s reactions, and often (thanks to your amygdala), little control over your own.
+That’s because you have no control over other people’s reactions, and sometimes (thanks to your amygdala), less control over your own than you might like.

 If, on the other hand, you switch to SMART goals like “I will manage my nervousness” and “I will do my best to persuade the entire audience,” you’re now in the realm of what can be achieved.